AlcoholRehabHelp Logo

 Can You Flush Your Kidneys After Drinking Alcohol?

 Kidney cleanses involve eating specific foods and herbs that may help remove toxins from the body and encourage improved kidney health.
-Kidney cleansing programs vary but usually follow a restricted and healthy diet for several days.
+Kidney-cleansing programs vary but usually follow a restricted and healthy diet for several days.

-This diet may include:
+A kidney-cleansing diet may include:

 • Teas